russeta/docs-tap/tap-gui/auth.md

 ## Setting up a Tanzu Application Platform GUI auth provider

 Tanzu Application Platform GUI extends the current [Backstage's auth plug-in](https://backstage.io/docs/auth/) so that you can see a login page based on the authentication providers configured at install time.
-This feature is a work in progress, and at the moment it should support the following auth providers out-of-the-box:
+This feature is a work in progress, and, at the moment, should support the following auth providers out-of-the-box:

 - [Auth0](https://backstage.io/docs/auth/auth0/provider)
 - [Azure](https://backstage.io/docs/auth/microsoft/provider)